Master of Arts English Literature 30 Credits | School of Liberal Arts | Dobbs Ferry & Online

 for post secondary English language & literature teachers in New York.*

 in the categories of: Creative Writing, Core Theory, Literary Forms, British/American & World Literature and Final Thesis Tutorial

 Graduates are qualified to apply for most full-time community college English professorships, and to teach composition and literature as an adjunct at most community and senior colleges.
-The M.A. may be the stepping stone to the Ph.D.—some Mercy M.A. graduates have gone on to the Ph.D.
+The M.A. may be the stepping stone to a Ph.D. program.

 The degree may also lead to non-academic careers in fields which require writing, critical thinking, and research skills, such as publishing, editing, advertising, technical writing, journalism, and other media.
 Secondary-school teachers can earn graduate English content credits for such things as (re)licensing, promotion and retention.

 We were the first program in New York State to be licensed and offered 100% online.
 Since the beginning we have been growing and developing our program, curriculum and delivery methods to offer a meaningful, substantive and challenging online degree.